BaderLab/GenAnT/setup/GAT-InstallAndDownload.md

 ```

-The yml file is on the github, but can also be copied from here:
+The YML file is on the github, but can also be copied from here:

 ```
 name: annotation_tutorial  # Name of the environment